 - PREPARE THE WHIPPED RICOTTA

-- PREPARE THE MIXED FRESH BERRIES
+- PREPARE BERRIES

 - Place the berries in bowl and drizzle with the maple syrup.
 Carefully fold together until all the berries are coated.